 Transforming energy use throughout the municipality

-12. Support and actively promote the 1200 buildings, CitySwitch and other programs to assist commercial building owners and tenants to retrofit their properties and/or office spaces.
+- Support and actively promote programs to assist commercial building owners and tenants to retrofit their properties and/or office spaces.

-14. Introduce programs, guidelines and planning scheme amendments to enable individual residents to have access to local renewable energy systems.
+- Introduce programs, guidelines and planning scheme amendments to enable individual residents to have access to renewable energy.

-16. Support and actively promote education and retrofitting programs for apartment buildings.
+- Support and actively promote sustainability education and energy retrofitting programs for apartment buildings.

-17. Maximise the benefits available to residents and business owners from the VEET scheme.
+- Maximise the benefits available to residents and business owners from the Victorian Energy Upgrades scheme.

-20. Initiate programs that assist residents to reduce their utilities bills, including increasing energy literacy and accessing real-time energy data to change behaviour.
+- Work with the State Government to initiate, promote and expand upon programs that assist residents and businesses to reduce their utilities bills, including increasing energy literacy and accessing real-time energy data.

 Regulatory reform to address climate change

-23. Amend the Melbourne Planning Scheme to require new developments to perform Urban Heat Island Effect reductions.
+- Amend the Melbourne Planning Scheme to require new developments to perform Urban Heat Island Effect reductions and incorporate flood mitigation.

-25. Pursue roof-top activation planning controls to support greater sustainability where possible and practical.
+- Pursue planning controls to require roof-top sustainability infrastructure where possible and practical.

 Leading by example

-29. Reduce the City’s reliance on potable water.
+- Reduce the City’s reliance on drinkable water.